wowser20/Scientific-Calculator/README.md

 # Scientific-Calculator
 A simple scientific calculator using Java
+- Download "ScientificCalculator.jar"
-- This repository only contains the code.
+- Run the program
-- run using any IDE that supports Java.
+- Input any equation you want to solve